oddbit/tanam/docs/develop-templates.md

 ### Standalone document types
 If a document type is "standalone" it means that it has a public URL for which the document can be accessed and rendered.
-This is for example pages, blog posts etc. But you can also declare document types such as "venue" or something that you might not want to create a standalone webpage for.
+This is for example pages, blog posts etc.

+You can also declare
+document types such as "venue" or something that you might not want to create a standalone webpage for.
 The document types can still be used in the same way as any other document type, it will just not have any public URL and the attributes `url` and `permalink` will be set to